DARIAH-FI-Survey-Concept-Network/finnsurveytext/README.md

 ## Sample Data ##
 Our repository also contains sample data which can be used to demonstrate and learn the functionality of `finnsurveytext`.

-The sample data comes from 2 surveys and can be found in the 'data' folder.
-The raw data (just from the relevant open-ended questions) is in data/bullying_data.rda and data/dev_data.rda.
+The sample data comes from 3 surveys and can be found in the 'data' folder.
+The raw data (just from the relevant open-ended questions) is in data/bullying_data.rda, data/dev_data.rda, and data/english_sample_survey.rda.
 The data folder also contains examples of this data after the preparation functions have been applied and split by sample cohort groups.

-The raw data can also be downloaded from the Finnish Social Science Data Archive.
+The raw Finnish data can also be downloaded from the Finnish Social Science Data Archive and the English survey is available from GESIS – Leibniz Institute for the Social Sciences.

 1. Child Barometer 2016 Data
     * Source: FSD3134 Lapsibarometri 2016